beard91/log_parser/README.md

    ```bash
    python main.py
    ```
-3. The generated report will be saved in the `report` directory as `report.json`.
+3. The generated report will be saved in the `report` directory (automatically generated) as `report.json`.

 ## Tests
 Tests are still ongoing and not completed